cheese1/medusawiki/SSL-Errors.md

 ## What versions should i use.?

-We advice to use a minimum of OpenSSL version 1.01e.
-Versions below this dont support TLS1.1 or TLS1.2 that is needed for a site like thepiratebay.
+We advice to use at least OpenSSL v1.01e.
+Versions below this don't support TLS1.1 or TLS1.2 which is needed for sites like ThePirateBay.
-Additionally we advice to use Python v 2.7.10 as that includes a recent version that works fine with SSL.
+Additionally we advice to use Python v2.7.10 or above as that includes a recent version that works fine with SSL.

-**Summery :**
+**Summary :**

 * Python < 2.7.9 needs a working pyOpenSSL to handle SNI and certificate verification.
 * You have pyOpenSSL > v0.13.1 and do not have the Python cryptography module installed so you have no SNI, and are trying to access a site on shared hosting